AndrewGuenther/fck-nat/docs/limitations.md

 ## Availability

-fck-nat has some funamental limitations when it comes to availability.
+fck-nat has some fundamental limitations when it comes to availability.
 If the instance requires replacement, downtime for the ASG (when using HA mode) to bring up a new instance is ~5 minutes, but is automatic.
 However, due to replacement nodes effectively taking over the configured internal ENI, you can significantly reduce disruption if you launch a second instance before the first is terminated.
 Existing connections will be cut, but downtime will only be